Crofton Park

-Crofton Park is a mainly residential suburb and electoral ward in the London Borough of Lewisham.
+Crofton Park is a predominantly residential suburb in the London Borough of Lewisham.

 It is the original site of the former agricultural hamlet of Brockley.
 It is located 5.3 mi south east of Charing Cross, and is south of Brockley and north of Honor Oak.
 Major points of interest include the Rivoli Ballroom, the Brockley Jack Theatre and the Arts and Crafts Gothic church of St Hilda.

 Crofton Park Ward is bordered by Brockley and Ladywell Cemeteries to the north, and Garthorne Road Nature Reserve in the west with the London to Brighton railway running along the western boundary of the ward and a section of Ladywell Fields to the south east.
 The area also offers easy access to South East London Green Chain of walks.
 Nearby, between Honor Oak and Catford, is Blythe Hill Fields, one of a number of hills in south east London and which provide good views of Canary Wharf and the City of London.